-Today is Veterans Day, so I know a lot of scouts will be participating in flag ceremonies.
+Scouts participate in a lot of flag ceremonies.
 Many of our kids have not been exposed to flag etiquette before their first flag ceremony, so take the time to give them some basic instruction.

 This is a very simple flag ceremony for Cub Scouts to use at Den and Pack meetings.

 For instructions for closing, see Simple Indoor Closing Flag Ceremony.

 Simple Indoor Opening Flag Ceremony for Cub Scouts

 The leader can be a member of the den (preferred), a Den Chief, or an adult leader.